neelsmith/latin-corpus/guide/index.md

 ## Central concepts

-1. A `LatinParsedToken` is a categorized citable token, with an associated list of morphological analyses.
+- A `LatinCorpus` is made up of a sequence of `LatinParsedToken`s.
+A `LatinParsedToken` is a categorized citable token, with an associated list of morphological analyses.
-2. A `LatinCorpus` is a sequence of `LatinParsedToken`s.
+- Parsed tokens can be clustered in sequences (implementations of the `LatinParsedTokenSequence` trait) such as the `LatinCitableUnit`.

 ## Using a `LatinCorpus`